-Licensing requirements for Azure AD self-service password reset
+Licensing requirements for Azure Active Directory self-service password reset

-Additional licensing information, including costs, can be found on the following pages:
+For additional licensing information, including costs, see the following pages:

 - Azure Active Directory features and capabilities